Sheikhsoft/human_anatomy/README.md

 First, add `human_anatomy` as a [dependency in your pubspec.yaml file](https://flutter.io/platform-plugins/).

-Second, add asset folder at the root your project
+Second, add assets folder at the root your project

 Then Add the flowing line in your pubspec.yaml like other image file